leandromeier/dotfiles/README.md

 # dotfiles
+alacritty links to ~/.config/alacritty

+fish links to ~/.config/fish

+nvim links to ~/.config/nvim

+zathura links to ~/.config/zathura

 gitconfig is at ~/.gitconfig

-folder i3 is at ~/.config/i3
+i3 links to ~/.config/i3

 polybar configs are at ~/.config/polybar

 #simlinks